f5devcentral/f5-techXchange2023-ModernApps/lab_1.2.md

 # Deploying Brewz on Virtual K8s and Managed K8s
-By now, both MK8s and VK8s clusters should be *ready/alive* and a kubeconfig will have been generated for both clusters.
+By now, both MK8s and VK8s clusters should be *ready/alive* and a kubeconfig will have been generated and downloaded for both clusters.
 > ***Note:*** Kubeconfig Locations:
 > Mk8s kubeconfig --> /home/ubuntu/.kube/config
 > Vk8s kubeconfig --> /home/ubuntu/xc-re-vk8s-kubeconfig

 You can verify your access to each cluster use kubectl commands.

 ## Managed K8s Access & API Resources